agile6v/pupa/src/README.md

 `Item` is the index area of key-value and contains a fixed length array of N `pupa_store_item_t` structure.
 Each item stores the offset and length of Key & Value.

-`Key` is area which stores the data of Key and ends with '\0'.
+`Key` is area which stores the data of Key ends with '\0'.

-`Value` is area which stores the data of Value and ends with '\0'.
+`Value` is area which stores the data of Value ends with '\0'.

 ##### Memory size